-A. It is the goal of the University to protect the health and environment of students, faculty and staff by observing a drug-free environment in keeping with the Drug-Free Workplace Act of 1988, the Drug-Free Schools and Campus Act of 1989, and the Policies of the Maryland Higher Education Commission Concerning Drug and Alcohol Abuse.
-This policy applies not only to students, faculty and staff of the University, but also to all employees of contractors and subcontractors, as well as food service employees.
+As health professionals, we are as susceptible to substance and alcohol abuse and dependence as the general population at large.
+It is imperative that pharmacists and therefore pharmacy students, as trusted health care professionals, not engage in substance abuse activities.
+The School and University recognizes its responsibility to strive to protect the health and well-being of student pharmacists, patients and the campus community by observing a drug-free environment according to the Drug-Free Workplace Act of 1988; the Drug-Free schools and Campus Act of 1989; and the Policies of the Maryland Higher Education Commission Concerning Drug and Alcohol Abuse.
+This policy applies not only to students, faculty and staff of the University, but also to all employees of contractors and subcontractors as well as food service employees.
+As such, the School and